ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_ordering.md

 copyright:

-  years:  2016, 2019
+  years:  2016, 2020

-lastupdated: "2019-12-12"
+lastupdated: "2020-04-14"

 keywords: KMIP for VMware, order KMIP stand-alone, KMIP for VMware configuration

 subcollection: vmware-solutions

 ---

 # Ordering KMIP for VMware instances
 {: #kmip_standalone_ordering}

-You can order a KMIP for VMware instance without associating it to any VMware instance for flexible management of the service and instances.
+You can order a KMIP for VMware instance without associating it to any VMware vCenter Server instance for flexible management of the service and instances.

 ## Before you begin
 {: #kmip_standalone_ordering-req}

 Ensure that you completed the following tasks:
 * You configured the {{site.data.keyword.cloud}} infrastructure credentials on the **Settings** page.
-For more information, see [User accounts and settings](/docs/services/vmwaresolutions?topic=vmware-solutions-useraccount).
+For more information, see [User accounts and settings](/docs/vmwaresolutions?topic=vmware-solutions-useraccount).
-* You reviewed all the considerations in [Considerations when installing KMIP for VMware instances](/docs/services/vmwaresolutions?topic=vmware-solutions-kmip_standalone_considerations#kmip_standalone_considerations-install).
+* You reviewed all the considerations in [Considerations when installing KMIP for VMware instances](/docs/vmwaresolutions?topic=vmware-solutions-kmip_standalone_considerations#kmip_standalone_considerations-install).

 ## Procedure to order KMIP for VMware instances
 {: #kmip_standalone_ordering-procedure}